amghg/amghg/README.md

 <p>Hi, my name is amirmahdi
-and im here to learn and experience! code, programing, IT, network, hardware and much more is like hobby for me, kind of having some fun! so let see what i could create out of it!
+and im here to learn and experience! code, programing, IT, network, hardware and etc is like hobby for me, kind of having some fun! so let see what i could create out of it!

 for now the only thing that help me to introduction my self more then that, are some cool badges!